Five steps to establish your business worth

 - 100% of the business ownership interest is being valued.

-The Multiple of Discretionary Earnings method gets higher weights when:
+The Multiple of Discretionary Earnings method gets weighted heavier when:

 - Business income prospects are consistent with past performance.

-- Income growth rate forecast is thought reliable.
+- Income growth rate forecast is deemed reliable.

-Market based valuation results are weighted heavier whenever:
+Market based valuation results are weighted more whenever:

-- Relevant comparative business sale data is available.
+- Relevant and recent data on comparable business sales is available.

 - Minority (non-controlling) business ownership interest is being valued.